stdombek/docs/content/en/docs/Settings/Settings_gobi_integration/settings_gobi_integration.md

 ## Permissions

-In order to interact with GOBI integration settings, a user needs to be assigned the following permission.
-For information on assigning permissions to users, see [Assigning permissions to a user record]({{< ref "/users.md#assign-or-unassign-permissions" >}}).
+In order to interact with GOBI integration settings, a user needs to be assigned the following permission:

 *   **GOBI Integration: view and edit settings.**  This permission allows you to view and edit GOBI integration settings.